Federal Emergency Management Agency, DHS.

 Start Supplemental Information

-The proposed guidance does not have the force or effect of law.
+The final guidance does not have the force or effect of law.

 End Supplemental Information